 An easier example is perhaps if you put it into an account that both of you owned.
 This could be an investment account where you and your spouse watched your money grow.
 Allowing your spouse to have a portion of the interest may not be enough.
 They may claim that they have a right to every cent in that account, which now needs to be divided between the two of you.

 On the other hand, if you did not share the money and kept it separate from your other assets, then your spouse loses this claim.
-The court may not rule that you get to keep the inheritance in its entirety, even though you have to divide up the other assets that you own.
+The court will rule that you get to keep the inheritance in its entirety, even though you have to divide up the other assets that you own.

 A financially complex divorce